Terraform

 It is already evident that security groups are crucial for network security.
 As mentioned earlier, security groups are one of two security features available to control traffic in your VPC.
 NACLs are the other type.
 To better configure network security, it is important to understand how security groups are different from NACLs and when to use what.

 NACLs, like security groups, are firewalls that allow you to control incoming and outgoing traffic.
 The main distinction between NACLs and security groups is that NACLs operate at the subnet level, whereas security groups operate at the resource level.
+They can be used as a secondary control to define high-level guardrails for filtering traffic at the subnet level.

 Network access control list

-Security groups vs NACL
+AWS security groups vs NACL

 Although both security groups and NACLs are used to improve a VPC’s security posture, they have significant differences.
-The main points are as follows:

 Security groups NACLs